An Overview and Catalogue of Dependency Challenges in Open Source Software Package Registries: Dependency-related challenges

 \subsection{Versioning policies and update strategies}

 Proper versioning policies and update strategies, such as \emph{semantic versioning}~\cite{Dietrich2019MSR,Lam2020semver,JavanJafari2023TOSEM} can help in mitigating breaking changes.
 Semantic versioning provides an implicit convention between the library consumers (who specify the range of allowed versions) and library producers (who avoid introducing breaking changes in non-major versions). \citet{Decan2021TSE} investigated semantic versioning compliance in \cargo, \npm, \packagist and \rubygems, observing that most packages are compliant with semantic versioning.
-In a follow-up work~\cite{Decan2021SCP}, they found that semantic versioning is misused in packages not having reached the 1.0.0 version barrier. \citet{Ochoa2022EMSE} analysed 120K library upgrades on \maven.
-They found that a large majority of these upgrades comply with semantic versioning and that only a minority of library consumers are affected by breaking changes.
+In a follow-up work~\cite{Decan2021SCP}, they found that semantic versioning is misused in packages not having reached the 1.0.0 version barrier.
+By analysing 120K library upgrades on \maven, \citet{Ochoa2022EMSE} found that only a minority of library consumers are affected by breaking changes, and a large majority of the upgrades comply with semantic versioning.
+A study by \citet{Jayasuriya2023ISSTA} on dependency upgrades of outdated \maven libraries leading to breaking changes revealed that almost half of these breaking changes coincided with violations of the semantic versioning scheme.

 While convenient to inform about the presence of breaking changes, semantic versioning does not help developers in overcoming them, and important updates containing bug or security fixes may still be missed due to the breaking changes that come with them. \emph{Backporting} these fixes from more recent releases to less recent ones may be the only solution to benefit from them. \citet{Decan2022TSE} empirically studied such backported changes in \cargo, \npm, \packagist and \rubygems.
 They found infrequent use of backporting to maintain previous major versions, even when those versions were still widely used.
 The lack of backports led thousands of packages exposed to security vulnerabilities even if a fix was available for them.
 Similar in vein, \citet{Cogo2021TSE} investigated dependency \emph{downgrades} in \npm.
 By analysing release notes and commit messages, they found that maintainers downgrade their dependencies either reactively (to avoid defects in a specific version, or to cope with unexpected feature changes and incompatibilities) or pro-actively (to avoid issues in future releases).
 Moreover, maintainers tend to be more conservative on the dependency versions they use after such downgrades.